Carreau/phd-dissertation/parts/roleofactin.rst

-Actin, is the third component of the cytoskeleton, the one on which  we will focus most of our effort.
+Actin, is the third component of the cytoskeleton, the one on which  we will focus on most of our efforts.
 Actin monomers, also called `G-Actin` for globular actin can polymerise.
-By Polymerizing actin monomers forms into actin filaments (`F-actin`), the thinest of the three kind that form the cytoskeleton.
+By polymerizing actin monomers (G-actin) into actin filaments (`F-actin`), the thinest of the three cytoskeltal components forms.
 Actin is produced in the cell as a globular protein of ~40 kDa that once associated with ATP or ADP polymerises into helicoidal filament with a diameter between 7 and 9nm.
-The formed actin filament are polar, where both extremity are respectively called the plus (`+`) or barbed end, and the minus (`-`) or pointed end.
-The polarity of the actin filament is of importance as this give rise to a preferred direction for most processes that can happen on the filament.
+The formed actin filaments are polar, where both extremities are respectively called the plus (`+`) or barbed end, and the minus (`-`) or pointed end.
+The polarity of the actin filament is of importance as this gives rise to a preferred direction for most processes that can happen on the filaments.

 The actin protein is highly conserved across species, and is know to directly